Amelia-Mowers/ytrdx-blog/content/about/_index.md

 This blog is my contribution to "anti-social media."

-It is minimalist and, I hope, atleast a *little* punk rock.
+It is minimalist and, I hope, at least a *little* punk rock.

 Thank you for reading.